Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Decision checkpoint

 Align the rifle tier with your sustainment plan.
 A well-supported mid-tier rifle with a training budget and spares often beats a flagship gun without ammo or optics.
-Document issues in an armorer log—even budget guns become dependable when tracked and maintained deliberately.
+Document issues in an armorer log: even budget guns become dependable when tracked and maintained deliberately.
+For the latest from these brands, see our SHOT Show 2026 coverage: Daniel Defense DD4 X1, Geissele GFW & MRGG, and Noveske 5th Generation.

 Check Price at OpticsPlanet